German Shepherd Now

 • Recovery after a dietary indiscretion (raiding the trash, eating something they should not have)

-How Much Rice Is Safe
+How Much Rice to Feed Safely

 During a bland diet prescribed by your vet, rice will temporarily make up a larger portion of meals.
 That is fine for a few days.
 The concern with long-term overfeeding is that rice is calorie-dense and carbohydrate-heavy.
 Too much can contribute to weight gain without providing the protein and fat a working breed needs.

-When to Avoid Rice
+When to Avoid Feeding Rice

 Rice is one of the safer human foods for dogs, but there are a few situations where you may want to skip it:

-• Diabetic dogs: White rice has a high glycemic index.
+• Diabetic dogs.
+White rice has a high glycemic index.
 It causes a faster blood sugar spike than brown rice or most other grains.
 The AVMA recommends consistent dietary management for diabetic pets.
 If your Shepherd has been diagnosed with diabetes, talk to your vet before adding rice to meals.

-• Dogs on a strict weight-loss plan: The extra carbohydrates can work against calorie-reduction goals.
+• Dogs on a strict weight-loss plan.
+The extra carbohydrates can work against calorie-reduction goals.

-• Arsenic concerns at high volume: The FDA has noted trace arsenic levels in rice, primarily a concern for humans eating large quantities daily.
+• Arsenic concerns at high volume.
+The FDA has noted trace arsenic levels in rice, primarily a concern for humans eating large quantities daily.
 For dogs eating small amounts, this is not considered a meaningful risk, but it is one more reason not to make rice a dietary staple.

 Rice allergies in dogs are rare.
 Rice is actually used as a carbohydrate source in many limited ingredient diets precisely because so few dogs react to it.
 If your Shepherd tolerates commercial foods containing rice, plain cooked rice should be fine too.